 - January 27, 2017 – I got one of the automated emails that said SDC has everything they need to build my new smile, AKA I think this means that my impressions were accepted!

 - January 29, 2017 – Although I’m not complaining, I had no idea that treatment plans could come through on the weekends!
 (I thought they were only open M-F.) I got my refinement plan, which is 2 additional months of aligners.
 Not ideal when you figured you would be done by now, but I am beyond grateful that they are able/willing to fix my smile to get it to where it needs to be!
 I also got a regular/plain 3D image of my before and after this time around instead of the 3D animated plan like last time.
-Now, to sit and wait again and peer out the door waiting for my aligners to come in the mail 🙂 I hope they come soon because my last aligner from the first treatment is starting to get a little cloudy even with constant cleanings.

 - February 5, 2017 – I got one of the SDC automated emails stating that they’re “cooking up my smile”.
 Although I’m glad these refinement aligners are being produced, I’m getting a little sad that I’ve been in my old one for 6 weeks straight.
 I am very much looking forward to popping in a new set.
 Until then, I’ll keep pretending I have patience.

 - February 8, 2017 – It’s like the aligner gods knew I was getting impatient, because when I got home from work they were in my mailbox.
 Again, I was a little sad I wasn’t able to track their progress and know exactly when to expect them, but I was still like a kid on Christmas when I opened up the box.
 I have 2 months worth of aligners left to wear, and this time I was instructed to wear one set for one week, followed up by another 1 week set, and then a set I’m supposed to wear for 2 weeks straight.
 In the SDC Members Facebook group, this is referred to as the 1/1/2 plan.
 I’m pleased with this because I won’t have to worry about the aligners getting all cloudy and funky from wearing them too long.
-Here’s to hoping these next 2 months do the trick!

 - As a side note, these 1 week aligners are thinner feeling and have not been as painful to wear so far.
 They have irritated my lower gums a little, but I think it’s because these aligners fit like a glove and my old ones were a little loose and ill-fitting at the end of my scheduled treatment time.
 I also had to trim out a significant portion of the aligner that was dipping into my tongue web.
 After a quick snip with a scissor and filing with the Emory board, they were good as new.